danushsingla/ai_analytics/README.md

 Since we have an endpoint that is `/gtmtracker.js`, anybody can see our complete gtm tracker code.
 Could be a big deal down the road but we must forgoe this due to the ease of development.
 RLS is disabled for all tables in Supabase, this needs to be addressed at a later time Remove localhost from allowed origins for CORS
+Clerk Auth will always be in dev mode unless a domain is purchased (with valid DNS)